Skip to main content

 The next example shows how we can have a stateful web service.
 Let's look at the type of the counterApp:

-object CounterApp {
+object CounterRoutes {

-def apply(): Http[Ref[Int], Nothing, Request, Response] = ???
+def apply(): Routes[Ref[Int], Nothing] = ???

 }

+This is a Routes that requires a Ref[Int] as an environment, it cannot fail.
 This counter increments every time we access the /up endpoint and decrements every time we access the /down endpoint:

 GET http://localhost:8080/up